Towelie/linux-ai-host-anomaly/README.md

 - Threat hunting
 - Suspicious host validation
 - Cloud and ephemeral host inspection
-- WSL and developer workstation abuse detection
+- Developer workstation and WSL abuse detection

 ---

 ## Philosophy

-> **Don’t collect everything.
-Collect what attackers can’t hide.**
+> **Do not collect everything.
+Collect what attackers cannot hide.**

-HostTriageAI is built to surface meaningful deviations, not drown analysts in data.
+HostTriageAI is designed to surface meaningful deviations and high-confidence threat signals without drowning analysts in noise.